 Wellness bar v. candy bar

-Here’s how one variety compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle:
+Here’s how one variety compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle and vending machine:

 Nutrilite Coconut Almond Wellness Bar: